WinVector/sigr/extras/RateDiffs.md

 Introduction
 ------------

-Let's take a quick look at a very important and common experimental problem: checking if the difference in success rates of two [Bernoulli processes](https://en.wikipedia.org/wiki/Bernoulli_process) is statistically significant.
+Let's take a quick look at a very important and common experimental problem: checking if the difference in success rates of two [Binomial experiments](https://en.wikipedia.org/wiki/Binomial_distribution) is statistically significant.
 This can arise in A/B testing situations such as online advertising, sales, and manufacturing.

 We already share a [free video course on a Bayesian treatment of planning and evaluating A/B tests](http://www.win-vector.com/blog/2016/02/free-video-course-applied-bayesian-ab-testing-in-r/) (including a [free Shiny application](https://github.com/WinVector/CampaignPlanner_v3)).
 Let's now take a look at the should be simple task of simply building a summary statistic that includes a classic frequentist significance.